-- The broadcast venue is strictly for the purpose of complying with Section 327(2) of the Companies Act 2016 which requires the Chairman of the Meeting to be at the main venue.
-No shareholders/proxies form the public will be physically present at the meeting venue.
-Shareholders who wish to participate the 35th AGM will therefore have to register via the link https://vps.megacorp.com.mv/EHxigg.
-Kindly refer to the annexure of the Administrative Details for further information. - For the purpose of determining a member who shall be entitled to attend, speak and vote at the Annual General Meeting, the Company shall be requesting the Record of Depositors as at 18 June 2021.
-Only a depositor whose name appears on the Record of Depositors as at 18 June 2021 shall be entitled to attend the said meeting or appoint proxies to attend, speak and vote on his/her stead. - 3.
+- 1. For the purpose of determining a member who shall be entitled to attend, speak and vote at the Annual General Meeting, the Company shall be requesting the Record of Depositors as at 10 June 2022.
+Only a depositor whose name appears on the Record of Depositors as at 10 June 2022 shall be entitled to attend the said meeting or appoint proxies to attend, speak and vote on his/her stead. - 2.
 A member shall be entitled to appoint up to two (2) proxies to attend and vote in his place.
 Where a member appoints two (2) proxies, he shall specify the proportion of his holdings to be represented by each proxy.
-All voting will be conducted by way of poll. - 4. (i) Where a member of the Company is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, it may appoint at least one (1) proxy in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - (ii) Where a member of the Company is an exempt authorized nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorized nominee may appoint in respect of each omnibus account it holds. - 5.
-If the appointer is a corporation, the proxy form must be executed under its Common Seal or under the hand of its attorney. - 6.
-The instrument appointing a proxy and the power of attorney, if any, under which it is signed or a certified copy thereof must be deposited at the Company's registered office at Level 15-2, Bangunan Faber Imperial Court, Jalan Sultan Ismail, 50250 Kuala Lumpur or email to support KPS@megacorp.com.my not less than forty-eight (48) hours before the time set for holding the Meeting or any adjournment thereof.
-You also have the option to register directly at https://vps.megacorp.com.my/EHxigg to submit the proxy appointment electronically not later than Wednesday, 23 June 2021 at 11.00 a.m.
-For further information on the electronic submission of proxy form, kindly refer to the Administrative Guide.
+All voting will be conducted by way of poll. - (i) Where a member of the Company is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, it may appoint at least one (1) proxy in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - (ii) Where a member of the Company is an exempt authorized nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorized nominee may appoint in respect of each omnibus account it holds. - 4.
+If the appointer is a corporation, the proxy form must be executed under its Common Seal or under the hand of its attorney. - 5.
+The instrument appointing a proxy and the power of attorney, if any, under which it is signed or a certified copy thereof must be deposited at the Company's registered office at Level 15-2, Bangunan Faber Imperial Court, Jalan Sultan Ismail, 50250 Kuala Lumpur or email to mega-sharereg@megacorp.com.my not less than forty-eight (48) hours before the time set for holding the Meeting or any adjournment thereof.
+For those who have emailed the proxy form, please submit the original at any time before the time appointed for the meeting or to the registration staff on the meeting day for the Company's record.